SeanRowan19/ai-case-study/README.md

 ### Limitations

-Vertical market: SAP is not as well suited for businesses that have to deal with supply chain management and logistics as SAP competitors. [@Davis (2024)](https://www.forbes.com/advisor/business/software/sap-competitors/)
+SAP is not as well suited for businesses that have to deal with supply chain management and logistics as SAP competitors. [@Davis (2024)](https://www.forbes.com/advisor/business/software/sap-competitors/)

 ## Sources